Roophee/comment-app/README.md

 [Demo](https://roophee.github.io/comment-app/)

-Test task in pre-trainee  stage.
+This is the task in pre-trainee stage.
+Application powered by React.js and restAPI from Webhome.